arnaud4d/documentation/docs/API/OAuth2ProviderClass.md

 #### Description

-If the value of the `token` property is "empty", the command sends a request for a new token.
+If the value of `token` is "empty", the command sends a request for a new token.

 If the token has expired:
 *   If the token object has the `refreshToken` property, the command sends a new request to refresh the token and returns it.